brave/qa-resources/wikitemplate-minorCRbumpAndroid.md

 - [ ] Verify on BR panel that the `Verify wallet` button only enables when balance is >=25 BAT
 - [ ] Verify you can reset rewards from advance setting.
 Resetting should delete wallet and bring it back to the pre-optin state

+## Brave Shields

+- [ ] Run all six test configurations on `https://dev-pages.brave.software/storage/ephemeral-storage.html` and confirm results are as expected per each test listed.

 ### Brave Ads

 - [ ] Verify ads is auto-enabled when rewards is enabled for the supported region